Login survey portal

 Jobs-to-be-done

-Jobs-to-be-done (JTBD) is becoming more and more established as a customer-centric, disruptive approach to innovation.
-In this framework, optimisations or new developments in products and services are not made by the company, but on the basis of customer needs.
-This is made possible by surveying and analysing how and why customers start or stop using different products and services.
+Jobs-to-be-done (JTBD) refers to a framework, in which optimizations or new developments of products and services are not considered by the provider but being developed based on customer needs.
+This will be possible by collecting and analyzing how and why customers start and stop using certain products and services.
+Hence, the jobs-to-be-done are an approach to a needs analysis.

-Whether you are developing completely new products/services or optimising existing ones, whether you want to understand the users of your products and avoid switching: Jobs-to-be-done helps to deeply understand customer needs, explain customer behaviour and anticipate future customer decisions.
-The approach is equally suitable for B2C and B2B and even to create personas based on different customer jobs or to enrich existing customer segments.
+It does not matter whether you develop completely new products/services or optimize existing ones, whether you understand the users of your products or want to prevent a change: Jobs-to-be-done will help you thoroughly understand customer needs, explaining customer conducts and to anticipate future customer decisions.
+This approach is equally suitable for B2C and B2B applications.
+Jobs-to-be-done can also be used to enrich existing customer segments, for instance by identifying typical jobs for the respective segments.

-Optimisation and new development of products and services are successful when they are geared to the needs of customers.
-Jobs-to-be-done helps with this.
-Customer behaviour is considered along the entire perception and decision-making process, from purchase to use and change.
-Inhibiting and promoting factors, motives and decision criteria are analysed.
+Optimizations and new developments of products and services are successful when they are aligned with the customers’ needs.
+Jobs-to-be-done helps: Customer conduct is used along the entire perception and decision-making process, from purchase to use and to change.
+Hampering and fostering factors, motifs and decision-making criteria are being analyzed.
 In this way we learn,

-2. which solutions are currently used to fulfil needs
+2. which solutions they are currently using to meet these needs,

-3. how customers recognise that a solution fulfils the need (well)
+3. and what tells customers that a solution meets the needs (well),

-5. in which area your product or service fulfils or could fulfil the “jobs” better than the competition
+5. in which field your product or service handles the «jobs» better than the competition and fulfills or possibly fulfills them,

-Knowing whether your product idea will fulfil these “jobs” helps you to focus on the essential and success-generating features.
-Well before the launch – even at the beginning of an idea – you can check the chances of success of the new solution.
-This enables targeted and thus efficient innovation processes.
+The knowledge of whether the “jobs” can satisfactorily meet the customers’ needs helps you focus on the key and success delivering characteristics.
+Long before the launch – even at the beginning of an idea – can check the possible success of the new solution.
+This allows for targeted and thus efficient innovation processes.

 Do you have a question?